muvox-io/muVox/README.md

 Join our matrix-room!
 We update the ESP32-Audio community there regularly, and are always open to input, and or questions, there. https://matrix.to/#/#esp32_audio:matrix.org

+## Where can i get one!?

+We'll be back shortly with an official, public sales chanel, soon as we're satisfied with the initial hardware.
+However if you're eager to get your hands on one NOW, reach out, and we might you joining our beta-tester team!

 ## As seen in!..